yatharthgupta112/libraryBasedApp/README.md

    ```
    apply plugin: 'com.android.application'
 ```
-	  -Change it to the following:
+     - Change it to the following:
 ```
 			apply plugin: 'com.android.library'
 ```